jdvor/easytelemetry/README.md

 to `easytelemetry.appinsights.build` build method.

-Alternatively the same build method accepts configure function `Callable[[Options], None]` in which you can change just one or two properties while all others are populated by defaults and derived from environment properties.
+Alternatively the same build method accepts configure function `Callable[[Options], None]` in which you can change just one or two properties while all others are populated by defaults and derived from environment variables.

 ```python
 from easytelemetry import Telemetry, Level